Counter-Strike Major Championships: Stickers

-Stickers are virtual items in the game which players can buy or get from sticker capsules.
+Stickers are virtual items in the game which players can buy directly using purchasable tokens or indirectly via the Steam marketplace.
 The stickers can then be applied to in-game gun skins.
 Valve has released a sticker design for each team attending a Major since Katowice 2014, and a sticker for each professional player's signature since Cologne 2015.
 These two types of stickers come in a variety of styles: paper, glitter, holographic, foil, and gold.
 With each sticker purchase, half of the proceeds go to the player or team and half go to Valve.
+Historically, these stickers have been obtainable in game from sticker capsules, with team and player signature stickers separated into Contenders, Challengers and Legends capsules based on team status, but this was changed to the token system starting from the 2026 Cologne Major.